 In a nation where 1 out of every 4 children lives in poverty, the Manhattan Beach West neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Did you know that the Manhattan Beach West neighborhood has more Russian and Ukrainian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Manhattan Beach West neighborhood has more Ukrainian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 15.3% of this neighborhood's residents have Russian ancestry and 9.6% have Ukrainian ancestry.
+In fact, 13.3% of this neighborhood's residents have Ukrainian ancestry and 11.2% have Russian ancestry.

 Manhattan Beach West is also pretty special linguistically.
 Significantly, 16.5% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 100.0% of the neighborhoods in America.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-More residents of the Manhattan Beach West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 96.4% of U.S. neighborhoods.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Manhattan Beach West neighborhood.
+More residents of the Manhattan Beach West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.8% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.
-What is interesting to note, is that the Manhattan Beach West neighborhood has a greater percentage of residents born in another country (43.8%) than are found in 95.6% of all U.S. neighborhoods.
+What is interesting to note, is that the Manhattan Beach West neighborhood has a greater percentage of residents born in another country (51.8%) than are found in 98.0% of all U.S. neighborhoods.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.